Jacobsen syndrome

 cysts

 Gastrointestinal problems commonly affect infants with this condition.
-Pyloric stenosis causes forceful vomiting because of a narrowed or blocked outlet from the stomachs to the intestines.
+Pyloric stenosis causes forceful vomiting because of a narrowed or blocked outlet from the stomach to the intestines.
 Other common problems include:

 blocked or narrow anus